databrary/policies/definitions.md

 #### Third-Party User(s)

-An individual who wishes to obtain access to Databrary, but has not yet been granted an *Investigator* or *Affiliate Investigator* account.
+An individual who wishes to obtain access to Databrary, but has not yet been granted *Principal Investigator* or *Affiliate Investigator* account.

 #### Private Person(s)

-Any individual (including an individual acting in his official capacity) and any private entity (i.e., non-government partnership, corporation, association, organization) or any combination thereof including family, household, school, neighborhood, health service, or institution.
+Any individual (including an individual acting in his official capacity) and any private entity (i.e., non-government partnership, corporation, association, organization) or any combination thereof including family, household, school, neighborhood, health service, or *Institution*.

 #### Representative of the Institution